 Staten Island Schools with EMT Training Programs

-- CUNY Borough of Manhattan Community College is roughly 17 miles away from Staten Island and offers both basic and refresher courses for EMTs, as well as an associate's degree program for paramedics.
+- CUNY Borough of Manhattan Community College is roughly eight miles away from Staten Island and offers an associate's degree program for paramedics.

 Comparison of Schools